BergerLab/c_cablastp/README.md

 Current progress:  Can compress and decompress two same-direction matches, two reverse-complement matches, one same-direction match and one reverse-complement match, and two matches that are at least one chunk apart.
 On real test data, can currently compress and decompress one Brucella sequence.
+On compression for the second sequence, compression currently creates the correct seeds table and coarse FASTA file.